Zero (2018 film): Casting

 Initially, Salman Khan was approached for the role in 2012.
 The role then went to Shah Rukh Khan.
 His casting was confirmed in March 2016.
 He plays a man with dwarfism.
 Rai cast Khan to play the lead role because he needed a big star for the story to penetrate globally.
 He needed "an intelligent actor, who also can carry that happy-go-lucky attitude," and he felt Khan possessed those qualities.
 Rai realised the difference between a six-foot tall person saying "I love you" and a four-foot tall person; hence he hired Khan.
 Khan is the fifth actor of normal stature in Indian cinema to play a little person after Kamal Haasan in Apoorva Sagodharargal (1989), Johnny Lever in Aashiq (2001), Jagathy Sreekumar in Athbhutha Dweepu (2005) and Anupam Kher in Jaan-E-Mann (2006).

 After much speculation, Rai confirmed Anushka Sharma and Katrina Kaif as the female lead actors in the film in June 2017; this would be the second collaboration between the two actresses and Khan after their 2012 film Jab Tak Hai Jaan.
 While Kaif was the first choice for the first lead, Sharma's role was initially offered to Deepika Padukone and Alia Bhatt who play cameos in the film, they dropped out due to date issues.
-Sharma was reported to play a differently-abled person, whereas Kaif confirmed that she will portray the role of an actress.
+Sharma was reported to play a disabled person, whereas Kaif confirmed that she will portray the role of an actress.
 Both Sharma and Kaif were offered the role not because of their stardom but because they fit the role according to Rai.
 According to Kaif, she was offered the film before Khan was cast.
 She later confirmed that the script and story of Zero had changed over two years, hinting that Khan recommended this.

 Tigmanshu Dhulia portrayed the father of Khan's character.
 He showed interest in the project after hearing about its heavy technical involvements.
 Abhay Deol was cast as a love interest, and Madhavan, who had previously worked with Rai in both Tanu Weds Manu films, announced his casting by sharing a selfie with Rai on the film's set in late May 2018.
 Khan refrained from signing any other film during Zeros production.
 The film features guest appearances by Salman Khan, Sridevi, Juhi Chawla, Kajol, Rani Mukerji, Karisma Kapoor, Deepika Padukone and Alia Bhatt who will portray themselves.
 This marked Sridevi’s posthumous appearance in a film, as she died before the film's release shortly after filming.